-Welcome to the City of Baltimore Office of Inspector General (OIG)
+Welcome to the Baltimore City Office of the Inspector General (OIG)

-The Baltimore City Office of the Inspector General (OIG) was created in 2005 to be the “watchdog” over city practices by ensuring accountability at all levels within city governance, operations and services.
-Our goal is to improve city efficiency through the elimination of identified financial waste, fraud and abuse.
-The mission of the OIG is to provide trust in city government to Baltimore City citizens.
+The Baltimore City Office of the Inspector General (OIG) was created in 2005 to be the “watchdog” over City practices by ensuring accountability at all levels within City governance, operations and services.
+Our goal is to improve City efficiency through the elimination of identified financial waste, fraud and abuse.
+The mission of the OIG is to provide trust in City government to the citizens of Baltimore.

-It is my honor and privilege to serve as the City of Baltimore Inspector General.
+It is my honor and privilege to serve as Baltimore City’s Inspector General.
 I am committed to use my decades of expertise and experience to lead our OIG staff in the pursuit of our goals and mission.
 I consider the position of the Inspector General as that of the “People’s Investigator.”

 Isabel Mercedes Cumming

-The Office of Inspector General (OIG) for the City of Baltimore was authorized by Executive Order which was signed by the Mayor on July 27, 2005.
+The Office of the Inspector General (OIG) for the City of Baltimore was authorized by Executive Order, which was signed by Mayor Martin O’Malley on July 27, 2005.

-The Mission of the Office of Inspector General is to promote accountability, efficiency, and integrity in City government.
-Investigating complaints of fraud, waste, and abuse is one way we carry out our mission.
-The Office of Inspector General will consider all complaints of fraud, waste and abuse involving:
+The Mission of the Office of the Inspector General is to promote accountability, efficiency and integrity in City government.
+One way that we carry out that mission is by investigating complaints of fraud, waste and abuse.
+The OIG will consider all complaints of fraud, waste and abuse involving:

 - Any City employee;